Latin tenses: Meaning

-Perfect passive tenses made with fuī and fueram
+Passive tenses with fuī, fuerō, fueram

 Alongside the regular perfect passive tenses described in the previous section, there exists a second set of passive and deponent tenses made with fuī, fuerō and fueram.
 These are referred to as 'double perfectum forms' by de Melo.
 In early Latin, they seem to be slightly more common in deponent verbs than in passive ones, though in later Latin this difference is not found.

 In classical Latin, although these tenses occur, they are only rarely used.
 In Plautus and Terence the perfect passive or deponent with fuī occurs 25 times compared with 1383 of the regular forms, and the pluperfect indicative with fueram 9 times compared with the regular pluperfect 11 times.
 In Cicero they are rarer still: the numbers of examples of the six tenses above are 1, 6, 5, 5, 5, 2 respectively.

 The history of the perfect with fuī is different from the other tenses.
 For a long time it was rarely used.
 It remained rare in the Augustan period and does not occur at all in the travelogue of the pilgrim Egeria (4th century AD).
 Later, however, in the 7th-century Chronicle of Fredegar, it became more common.
 In modern Spanish and Portuguese, it is the regular way of forming the past tense passive (e.g. Spanish fue matado en la guerra 'he was killed in the war', Portuguese foi construído em 1982 'it was built in 1982').

 The pluperfect indicative with fueram and future perfect with fuerō, on the other hand, were used more often in classical Latin: in the Augustan-period writers Hyginus and Vitruvius they even outnumber the normal tenses, and in the travelogue of the pilgrim Egeria (4th century AD), they completely replaced them.

 In the examples below, in cases where there is contrast of tenses, the verb with fuit generally refers to an earlier situation than the verb with est. According to Woodcock, this is clearly a factor in the choice of tense.
 Often the correct nuance can be obtained by adding the word 'earlier' or 'previously'.
 In some cases, however, there is little difference in meaning from the ordinary perfect or pluperfect tense.

-For the double perfect infinitive, see #Perfect infinitive with fuisse below.
+For the double perfect infinitive, see § Perfect infinitive with fuisse below.

 The perfect passive or deponent tense with fuī in some cases refers to an earlier time than the time of another event mentioned.
 Woodcock quotes the following example: